 Some medications can alter your urine pH levels.
 A doctor may use a pH test to evaluate whether your medication is causing your urine to be too acidic.

-The presence of kidney stones in your body can affect your pH levels, causing a highly acidic or alkaline environment.
 Kidney stones can be very painful, as they prevent the passing of urine from the kidney to the urinary system.
 By using a urine pH test, your doctor can determine the chances of the formation of kidney stones.
 A urine test can also help determine whether kidney stone treatments are effective.

 How to Prepare for a Urine pH Test